NEXTGEN TO HELP MODERNIZE FLORIDA METROPLEX

 “Right now we have a couple of issues in Miami Oceanic airspace.
 One is that Miami Center works with five foreign facilities and the New York Center Oceanic Airspace.
 The only foreign facility that we are automated with is Cuba,” Greg Harris, National Air Traffic Controllers Association (NATCA) lead for the Florida Metroplex told Avionics Magazine.

-For more than 19 years, Harris has been working the Miami Air Route Traffic Control Center (ARTCC).
+For more than 19 years, Harris has been working at the Miami Air Route Traffic Control Center (ARTCC).
 It has become complicated for controllers in Miami because of the foreign air facilities.
 This complication is not because of the language difference or misunderstanding, but the real reason is that those foreign air facilities do not have radar, most don’t have the same technologies that U.S. controllers use to automatically exchange data about incoming flights.
-WIthout this technology flight controllers need to call manually and communicate this critical information.
+Without this technology, flight controllers need to call manually and communicate this critical information.

 This new advancement will make things simpler and easier for air traffic controllers.
 Everyday technology is making our lives easier and more efficient and this project is a perfect example.